I JUST AQUIRED A LARGE ESTATE WITH MULTIPLE MILITARY AND CIVILIAN PIECES. ALL GREAT STUFF! CALL OR EMAIL WITH YOUR NEEDS AND WANTS!

 I buy firearms of all sort.
 Military and Civilian alike.
 Plus, I buy Militaria.
 That includes helmets, daggers, swords, knives, uniforms, bayonets, field gear, optics, etc. Please contact me at firstname.lastname@example.org or call me at (802)-316-1020.
 Please keep in mind that I try to deal only in higher condition items.
 That gives me more time to focus on generating a better price realized for you and me.
 Call or email to discuss what will work best for you.
 Whether it be an entire estate or one firearm.
 I will travel to you if you are in the New England area and have a significant amount of firearms to be picked up.

 Sometimes it may be a better option for you to consign your items with me.
 I will take any items that I feel are saleable and either conduct an auction or sell outright to one of my many customers.
-My consignment fee is 15% on items over $2,500, 20% on items OVER $1,000 and 25% on items below that amount.
+My consignment fee is 20% for anything under $5,000.00 and 15% for anything over that (Most shops around charge 25-35%).
 Those fees include cleaning the bore and barrel ONLY, the auction, detailed pictures and any research time on the item, any seller's fees associated with selling said object and any and all packing and shipping costs.
 All transactions are kept strictly confidential.
 I will travel to you if you are in the New England area and have a significant amount of firearms to be picked up.
 Contact me at email@example.com or call me at (802)-316-1020

 I do take trades, but try to mostly take only C&R or Antique trades.
 I can't take new guns and pay more than I can buy them for from my suppliers.
 Please keep in mind that I need to be able to make money on all the items I take in.